-The Commonwealth Games - England £2 Coin can be found in your change: 650,500 coins dated 2002 were struck to enter circulation.
+The First World War Centenary £2 Coin can be found in your change: 5,720,000 coins dated 2014 were struck to enter circulation.

-The circulation (CIRC) £2 is worth £10.
-The Brilliant Uncirculated (BU) Commonwealth Games - England £2 Coin was available from £14.95 on issue, in as new condition this BU £2 coin is worth about £26.
+The circulation (CIRC) £2 is worth it's Face Value (FV) of two pound.
+The Brilliant Uncirculated (BU) First World War Centenary £2 Coin was available from £10.00 on issue, in as new condition this BU £2 coin is worth about £17.

 There are 37 UK £2 coin designs that can be found in your change - find out which £2 coins are the most valuable?

-The 2.5mm milled edge is inscribed with the text "SPIRIT OF FRIENDSHIP,MANCHESTER 2002".Coin Specification
+The 2.5mm milled edge is inscribed with the text "THE LAMPS ARE GOING OUT ALL OVER EUROPE".Coin Specification

 The value of a coin is always related to the condition.
-A Commonwealth Games - England £2 Coin in good circulated condition (A few small contact marks on the coin, but retains some original shine and most of the original design detail.) is more desirable to a collector than a worn down battered coin.
+A First World War Centenary £2 Coin in good circulated condition (A few small contact marks on the coin, but retains some original shine and most of the original design detail.) is more desirable to a collector than a worn down battered coin.

 Some coins made for circulation remain "Uncirculated" as they have been kept in or taken from the original sealed coin bag they were packed in after being sent out from The Royal Mint.
 These are still circulation quality coins - but may keep more of the orginal shine and have a few less contact marks.